-Unlike other workout machines like squat racks, incline treadmills, stationary bikes and ellipticals, floor Punching bags don’t occupy more than 2 x 2 square feet of floor space.
+Unlike other workout machines like racks, treadmills, ellipticals and bikes, Floor Punching bags don’t occupy more than 2 x 2 square feet of floor space.
 That’s a ridiculously small footprint for what it can do.
-You don’t need to drill holes risking the stability of the joist, or buy a metal clunker of a stand to hang it as you would with some of those darn heavy 300lb punching bags.
+You don’t need to drill holes risking the stability of the joist, or buy a metal clunker of a stand to hang it as you would with some of those darn heavy punching bags.

 Sometimes you need a stand though, if you like to box outdoors there are some great outdoor heavy bag stands that you can use.